-Note 9-Shareholders' Deficit
+Note 8-Shareholders' Deficit

 Preference Shares-The Company is authorized to issue 1,000,000 preference shares with a par value of \$0.0001 per share.
-As of December 31, 2020, there are no preference shares issued or outstanding.
+As of December 31, 2021 and 2020, there are no preference shares issued or outstanding.

 Ordinary Shares - The Company is authorized to issue 100,000,000 ordinary shares, par value \$0.0001.
 Holders of the Company's ordinary shares are entitled to one vote for each share.
 On June 11, 2020, the Company issued 3,593,750 ordinary shares.
 On August 3, 2020, the Company effected a share dividend of 0.113043478 ordinary shares for each outstanding share (an aggregate of 406,250 ordinary shares), resulting in an aggregate of 4,000,000 ordinary shares outstanding.
-Of the 4,000,000 ordinary shares outstanding, up to 521,739 of these ordinary shares was subject to forfeiture by the Sponsor (or its permitted transferees) on a pro rata basis depending on the extent to which the underwriters' over-allotment option was exercised.
+All shares and associated amounts have been retroactively restated to reflect the share dividend.
+Of the 4,000,000 ordinary shares outstanding, up to 521,739 of these ordinary shares were subject to forfeiture by the Sponsor (or its permitted transferees) on a pro rata basis depending on the extent to which the underwriters' over-allotment option was exercised.
 On August 6, 2020, the Company consummated the Initial Public Offering and the underwriters fully exercised the over-allotment option; thus, the 521,739 Insider Shares were no longer subject to forfeiture.
-As of December 31, 2020, there were 20,450,000 ordinary shares issued or outstanding, including 16,000,000 ordinary shares subject to possible redemption.
+As of December 31, 2021 and 2020, there were 20,450,000 ordinary shares issued or outstanding, including 16,000,000 ordinary shares subject to possible redemption and classified as temporary equity.

 Private Warrants - Private Placement Warrants may only be exercised for a whole number of ordinary shares.
-The Private Placement Warrants will become exercisable on the later of (a) 30 days after the completion of a Business Combination or (b) 12 months from the closing of the Initial Public Offering; provided in each case that the Company has an effective registration statement under the Securities Act covering the ordinary shares issuable upon exercise of the Private Placement Warrants and a current prospectus relating to them is available and such ordinary shares are registered, qualified or exempt from registration under the securities, or blue sky, laws of the state of residence of the holder (or the Company permit holders to exercise their warrants on a cashless basis under certain circumstances).
+The Private Placement Warrants will become exercisable 30 days after the completion of a Business Combination; provided in each case that the Company has an effective registration statement under the Securities Act covering the ordinary shares issuable upon exercise of the Private Placement Warrants and a current prospectus relating to them is available and such ordinary shares are registered, qualified or exempt from registration under the securities, or blue sky, laws of the state of residence of the holder (or the Company permit holders to exercise their warrants on a cashless basis under certain circumstances).